-This one day, ten hour course begins with a review of the Intermediate Handgun course content.
+This one day, eight hour course begins with a review of the Intermediate Handgun course content.
 Then we cover handgun retention techniques, support hand shooting, and moving targets.
 We add selecting layered targets, covert versus dynamic building clearing techniques, communicating with hand signals, and clearing buildings in low light.

 Support hand shooting is important because you may not always be able to shoot your handgun with your shooting hand.
 For example, if you’re right-handed, shooting around left corners can expose more of you to incoming rounds, as shown in the picture.
 Developing your support hand shooting ability increases your options.